oscar-h64/pam-haskell/README.md

 - Work out what `checkAccount` does and implement it
 - Add ability to give multiple passwords (for 2FA systems) (see [#2](https://github.com/oscar-h64/pam-haskell/issues/2))
 - Add functions that do the prompting rather than being given details - useful as if a program using the library is intended to be distributed the number of prompts will not be known (see [#3](https://github.com/oscar-h64/pam-haskell/issues/3))
+- Add functions to allow writing PAM modules in Haskell

 ## Contributing: